vppmatt/react-labs/ts/04 Component State TS Version.md

 ## 1. Create an element to fire an event

-1. **Create a button** within the JSX containing the text "change my name"
+1. **Create a button** within the Greeting.tsx containing the text "change my name"

 2. Edit the button so that **when it is clicked**, it will run a function called "changeName"